CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 ### 5. Tool providers *SHOULD* provide a codemeta.json or codemeta-harvest.json file

 [Codemeta](https://codemeta.github.io) is a linked data (structured data) vocabulary on top of [schema.org](https://schema.org) that is used for describing software metadata.
+More specifically, it describes a software project on the source code level.
 This is the unified representation we use, along with some extensions and more domain specific vocabulary of our own (explain in later points).
 Metadata from all other sources (see point 4) is converted to this representation automatically by the harvester.

 You *SHOULD* automatically generate this `codemeta.json` file by running our `codemeta-harvester` yourself.
 This can be